Demi Lovato discography

 American singer Demi Lovato has released nine studio albums, two soundtrack albums, one remix album, five extended plays (EPs), 57 singles (including 15 as a featured artist), and 16 promotional singles, and one charity singles.
 According to Recording Industry Association of America (RIAA), Lovato has achieved 51 million certified units.
-As of August 2023, she has sold 9.7 million albums and 23.9 million song downloads and her songs have registered 7.7 billion on-demand streams in the United States.
+As of August 2023, she has sold 9.7 million album units and 23.9 million song downloads and her songs have registered 7.7 billion on-demand streams in the United States.
 Each of Lovato's studio albums debuted in the top-ten on the US Billboard 200, and four of which have received platinum or higher certifications and two gold certifications in the U.S. She has a total of 36 chart entries on the US Billboard Hot 100, including four top-ten songs.
+Globally, Lovato has sold more than 30 million records.

 After signing with Hollywood Records, Lovato released her debut studio album Don't Forget, which debuted at number two on the US Billboard 200.
 Lovato's second studio album, Here We Go Again (2009), debuted atop the US, making Lovato one of 11 solo artists to score the US Billboard 200 number-one album before turning 18.
 Lovato's third studio album, Unbroken (2011), debuted at number four in the US, and spawned two singles: "Skyscraper" and "Give Your Heart a Break".
 The former debuted in the top-ten in the US making her highest career debut, and reached top-ten in the United Kingdom, while the latter was named by Billboard magazine as one of the 500 Greatest Pop Songs Of All Time.
 In May 2013, Lovato released her fourth studio album Demi, which topped the chart in Canada and also reached number three in the US.
 The album's lead single "Heart Attack" reached the top ten in the US, Canada, New Zealand and reached number three in UK and Ireland.